Daniel Taylor

 The code

-Because after a short online search I didn't find anything similar to this, I'm posting it here as a starting point for others.
-I'm a huge fan of the WTFPL, found here, so that's what the license is.
+Because after a short online search I didn’t find anything similar to this, I’m posting it here as a starting point for others.
+I’m a huge fan of the WTFPL, found link(http://www.wtfpl.net/about/)[here], so that’s what the license is.
 There are a number of problems with this code.
 Here are a sampling for your enjoyment:

 int clock_in = 50;